batect/batect/ROADMAP.md

 ### Config file handling
 * better error message when a key (eg. a task name) is used twice (at the moment it's `Duplicate field 'duplicated_task_name'`)
-* warn if a dependency is specified twice (either for a task or for a container)
+* better error message when a dependency is given twice (at the moment it's `Duplicate value 'dependency-name''`)

 ### Features
 * overridable health check parameters for containers (so that you can have the health check poll very frequently when waiting for something to